kavinbharathii/game_of_life/README.md

 # game_of_life
-game of life - ish simulstion in python using pygame
+game of life - ish simulation in python using pygame